diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

         }
       }
     }
-The default settings are derived from `schedoscope-core/src/main/resources/reference.conf`.
+The [[default configuration settings|Configuring Schedoscope]] are derived from `schedoscope-core/src/main/resources/reference.conf`.
 They are overwritten by the settings you define in your project's `schedoscope.conf`.

 # Extension